TRINITY FORUM EDINBURGH | UNIVERSITY

-The Edinburgh Scriptorium is running three days a week at Carrubbers Christian Centre.
-Please email for more information: email@example.com
+The Edinburgh Scriptorium runs Mondays, Wednesdays and Fridays at Carrubbers Christian Centre.
+Please email for more information: firstname.lastname@example.org

-A PhD student from South Asia: "The Scriptorium has been a “God sent” when I was looking for opportunities to write up my doctoral thesis in the company of peers.
+"The Scriptorium has been a “God sent” when I was looking for opportunities to write up my doctoral thesis in the company of peers.
 It offers a good structure for focused writing.
 The prayer times offer the much needed nibbles for the soul, particularly on day’s that are cramped to have a focused quiet time.
 I find the time we spent seeking God’s intervention on issues affecting peoples across the world quite instructional in breaking out of the 'me and mine' mould.
-As someone straddling multiple worlds and engaged in international policymaking, it has been an added bonus for me to hear the worldviews of other participants, particularly the framing of Christianity in Northern cultures.
-Overall, the Scriptorium has been a blessing to me this season.
-I try to pass the blessings forward in my small way by weaving the spiritual inputs from the meditations into my life conversations with students in the University Hall where God has placed me."
+As someone straddling multiple worlds and engaged in international policymaking, it has been an added bonus for me to hear the worldviews of other participants, particularly the framing of Christianity in Northern cultures."

 Os Guinness spoke on “Our Civilisational Moment: The Waning of the West, the War of the Worlds, and the Faith That Will Be Key to the Outcome.”
 The event recording can be found, here: https://youtu.be/6dwebwaCS1c